 Posted by Willy Franzen on April 14, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 April is the month of Opening Days.
 My two favorite seasons–baseball and fishing–open all across the country this time of year.
 I’ve already snuck up to Michigan’s Au Sable River once this year to go fishing, and I have another trip planned in a couple weeks.
 I’m lucky that I have such a wonderful place to spend my time, and I have a number of conservation groups to thank for their work in protecting and improving the river system and its trout fishing.
 I’m a total sucker for anything related to hunting or fishing, so when a reader e-mailed me yesterday to tell me about a job at the Congressional Sportsmen’s Foundation, there was no doubt in my mind that I’d be writing about them today.
 They’re a Washington, DC based non-profit organization that provides “access and a voice for sportsmen in the U.S. Congress, the Administration and federal land management agencies, as well as state legislatures across the country.”
 They’ve been at it for more than 20 years, and they’ve accomplished quite a bit in that time.